Top-level domains (TLDs) control the internet. That’s a problem.

 .su domain can be stopped.
 ISPs continue to serve these

-At least they could stop serving a subset of these websites of hate.
-After all, Comcast can block you into a walled garden
+Could they stop serving these websites of hate?
+Comcast can force you into a walled garden

-More fundmantally, of course, is bureaucratic ICANN.
+That idea, of course, is half-serious.
+More fundamental is bureaucratic ICANN.
 Surely kill this domain?
-But no. I have no faith they can or would do anything, and no one I’ve talked to in the last few years about this thinks otherwise.
-It’s easier, of course, for them to answer such worries with intellectual abstracta (as they have), rather than facing concrete realities.
-And in the end ICANN will be manipulated, as they have been, yet again: unable to make a clearly good change because of, say, a single email objecting to a decision, all from a questionable source.
+But no. They would never.
+It’s easier for them to answer worries with intellectual abstracta (as they have), instead of facing concrete realities.
+And in the end ICANN will be manipulated, yet again — unable to make changes because one email objection from some deeply questionable source.

-Cert shops don’t need to grant certificates; does
+There are other ways.
+Cert shops don’t need to grant certificates: does

 letsencrypt have a denylist?
 If they